xslendix/yrosd/yros.md

 Commands
 --------

+- `INFO` - Request information

+    This command reports what features are enabled for the robot, as well as some other information such as network information.

+    View the INFORMATION for the response data.

 - `UCONF <category> <key> <value>` - Update configuration

     This commands looks for any configuration key-value pair in the specified